AlexBishopCode/BeerLine-Buddy/README.md

 ### Visitor Goals

-The target audience for 60 Minute Soho includes:
+The target audience for BeerLine Buddy includes:

 - Existing members of staff who want a tool to make cleaning a beer line easier.
 - New members of staff with little knowledge of cleaning a beer line.